Communications Coordinator/Community Liaison

 Once he arrived in Nelson, Bob's first stop was the Nelson Daily News where he signed on as a freelance sports reporter.
 That morphed into a full-time news reporter position and he eventually became the paper's managing editor.
 When the Nelson Daily News shut its doors after more than 100 years serving the community, Bob moved down the block to the Nelson Star where he helped grow the twice-weekly paper into an award-winning product.

 Bob's volunteer community work is extensive.
 Over the years he has served on the boards of the Nelson and District Baseball Association, Granite Pointe Golf Course, Nelson Area Rails to Trails Society, Lakeside Park Playground committee, Nelson Regional Sports Council and has put in 10 years on the Nelson Minor Hockey Association board.
 He was one of the members of the Hockey Day in Canada organizing committee that brought Canada-wide attention to the Kootenays.
-Over the years he has coached his children in hockey, baseball and soccer where he continues to help out when needed.

 Part of the Selkirk College team since 2013, he is a member of the Communications & Advancement Department.
 Telling the ongoing story of inspiring post-secondary education close to home is his focus.
 In 2017, he was part of the Journeys Taken: Selkirk College - The First 50 Years commemorative coffee table book project which chronicled five decades of post-secondary in the West Kootenay and Boundary.
 The book helped raise money for the Selkirk College 50th Anniversary Legacy Fund.